Last Updated on

 For most of you reading this article, this may not be possible.
 But you can still perform dips using a chair or similar, or as the above video shows can be performed on the floor.

-Not only is this a good tricep exercise, it will help to stretch out your whole body so is good to be performed after you have already completed a few other arm exercises.
+Not only is this a good tricep exercise, but it will also help to stretch out your whole body so is good to be performed after you have already completed a few other arm exercises.

 To perform the Inchworm, you should stand upright with your feet close together.
 Bend over and place your hands near your feet.
 You should try and keep your legs as straight as possible.